We seek to involve our members and citizens at large in activities we plan and sponsor:

 Literary Competition - The Friends of the Caldwell County Public Library and Caldwell Arts Council work together to provide this semi-annual competition.

-Middle School Poetry Recitation Competition - All Middle School students are invited to memorize classic poetry in competition for monetary awards annually in February.
+Middle School Poetry Recitation Competition - All Middle School students are invited to memorize classic poetry in competition for monetary awards.
 Contact the arts council office or your school for details.

 Public Sculpture Collection - Click to see a listing of public sculptures in Caldwell County.

 Regional Artist Project Grants (RAP-G) - Grant applications and awards available annually to artists seeking to increase their knowledge/abilities in their respective field.

 Satie's Gift Shop - A small gift shop full of local and regional craft items ranging from jewelry to fiber arts, pottery to glassware, paintings to soaps and lotions, and much more.

 Sculpture Celebration - Click the sculpture tab above for details.
 Prospectus available mid-year; event is always the Saturday after Labor Day.

 Stevens Family Scholarship Program - Caldwell County artists are invited to apply for these scholarships in October/November to take week-long art classes at Cheap Joe's in Boone the following year.

 Tucker's Gallery - An outdoor gallery of sculptures for sale; these sculptures remain on display in downtown Lenoir for one year.